 Get to know about the exam properly

-Many sites and online videos which are verified can also help with that.
+Many sites and online videos that are verified can also help with that.

 Get to know about the syllabus